What to Pack When Traveling with Kids

 Depending on what type of vacation you’re taking, you’ll want to consider how you’re getting around.
 If you plan to spend most of your time on a beach, you might be able to skip the stroller and rely on carriers (and a good beach tent!).
 If you’re doing a lot of walking, make sure you have a good portable, lightweight stroller or travel system.
 For us, a double stroller and a kickstand for our toddler is a good way to see a city if we’re not walking for hours on end.
 Otherwise, we make sure to bring our toddler’s stroller, too.
 Better yet, remain flexible: bring a carrier and a portable stroller if you can.

-It goes without saying that babies and kids need sun protection from the sun’s powerful rays, particularly during times of the day you’re most likely to be out and about.
+It goes without saying that babies and kids need sun protection, particularly during times of the day you’re most likely to be out and about.
 I prefer lightweight sun hats and mineral-based sunscreen that are low in chemicals and high in SPF (nothing less than SPF 50!).

 Traveling with Babies